sevenninety/ts-find-nearest-task/README.md

 # ts-find-nearest-task
 ## A client-side Find Nearest Task for the Esri API for JavaScript written using TypeScript

-This is an update to my original Find Nearest Task written using TypeScript.
+This is an update to my original Find Nearest Task by porting it to TypeScript.

 The sample is a task to perform a client-side find nearest using the Esri JS API.
 It currently works for points, lines and polygons and finds the nearest feature, distance and nearest point (useful for debugging).